Parks & Pathways

 Cochrane has two dog off-leash areas that total six hectares in size:

-Under the Bow River bridge, just west of Highway 22.
+- Under the Bow River bridge, just west of Highway 22.
 Access parking from Griffin Rd west of Highway 22 (boat launch); walk west under the bridge.
 Dogs must be leashed until the off-leash area.
+There is also an enclosed dog park in this space.

 Note: Dogs are required to be under your control even in the off-leash area.